 - 1. Purpose.
-The purpose of a GNA Advisory Committee formed under the terms of this section is to foster communication between the community and Homeless Services Use operators by: - Dedicating the time necessary to represent community, neighborhood and Citywide interests in the Homeless Services Use approval process;

-- Ensuring that issues of importance are identified early in the Homeless Services Use approval process while there is still time to address design issues while minimizing cost implications; - c.
-Considering the communities and land uses within which the Homeless Services Use is proposed; - d.
+The purpose of a GNA Advisory Committee formed under the terms of this section is to foster communication between the community and Homeless Services Use operators by: - a.
+Dedicating the time necessary to represent community, neighborhood and Citywide interests in the Homeless Services Use approval process; and - Ensuring that issues of importance are identified early in the Homeless Services Use approval process while there is still time to address design issues while minimizing cost implications; and - c.
+Considering the communities and land uses within which the Homeless Services Use is proposed; and - d.
 Helping guide Homeless Services Use design to ensure that specific neighborhood conditions are considered and design is context sensitive by engaging in ongoing dialogue with the Homeless Services Use Operator and the City during permit review; and - e.
+Building a sense of community with the project such as collaborating with the Operator to develop a Community-Endorsed Service Program for occupants of the Homeless Services Use and surrounding property owners; and - f.
 Ensuring the GNA Advisory Committee participation is streamlined and effectively integrated into the Homeless Services Use permit process to avoid delays that jeopardize funding and place people experiencing homelessness at risk. - 2.
-Technical Support and GNA Membership and Commitment. - a.
-Technical Support Team.
-Following submittal of Pre-Application Materials pursuant to LUC 20.20.455.E.1, the Director shall constitute a Technical Support Team to work with the GNA Advisory Committee.
-The Director shall consult with department heads in relevant City departments to identify staff that will fill the required City staff roles in a neutral manner (free of self-interest).
-All members of the Technical Support Team shall meet one or more of the below-described skill and/or subject matter expertise requirements.
-A single person may be identified to represent more than one of the roles identified below. - i.
-A City staff person who will act as neutral facilitator for the GNA Advisory Committee. - ii.
-A staff person with subject matter expertise from the Parks and Community Services department of the City. - iii.
-A staff person with subject matter expertise and local knowledge of the proposed site from the Bellevue Police department. - iv.
-A staff person with subject matter expertise from the Bellevue Fire department. - v.
-Up to two representatives from a faith-based or non- governmental organization.
-These representatives are required to be a Bellevue resident or work with a faith-based or non-governmental organization that operates in Bellevue, and have subject matter expertise in the provision of shelter services in King County.

-- b.
+Facilitation and Member Composition. - a.
+Facilitation.
+Following submittal of Pre-Application Materials pursuant to LUC 20.20.455.E.1, the City shall designate a staff person who will act as neutral facilitator for the GNA Advisory Committee. - b.
 Member Composition.
 It is the responsibility of the Director to constitute the GNA Advisory Committee.
 Membership should be composed of individuals meeting the below-described locational or subject matter expertise requirements.
 A single individual may be identified to represent more than one of the roles requiring subject matter expertise. - i.
-Up to a maximum total of eight residents that live within the City of Bellevue and meet the following locational requirements: - Up to eight residents who reside within one mile (5,280 feet) of the proposed Homeless Services Use who will represent residents in the vicinity.
-Participation priority should be given to those residents living in closest proximity to the proposed Homeless Services Use. - Up to two residents of the city at-large who are appointed by the City Council to represent citywide interests in the Homeless Services Use approval process. - ii.
-Up to one parent or guardian to represent the K-12 student perspective with local knowledge of the enrollment area(s) where the Homeless Services Use is proposed to be located. - iii.
-Up to three representatives from businesses located within one mile (5,280 feet) of the proposed Homeless Services Use who will represent business interests in the vicinity.
-Participation priority should be given to those representatives of businesses located in closest proximity to the proposed Homeless Services Use. - iv.
-One representative of the proposed Homeless Services Use Operator. - v.
-One representative of the agencies or organizations identified as a Provider for the proposed Homeless Services Use. - vi.
-One representative of the agencies or organizations identified as a Funder for the Homeless Services Use. - vii.
-Up to one representative of the population of individuals who has experienced homelessness in the past, or is currently experiencing homelessness, and is willing to serve on the GNA Advisory Committee. - viii.
-Up to one representative of the human service community with a background in the provision of human services in King County.
+Up to five residents who reside within one-half mile (2,640 feet) of the proposed Homeless Services Use who will represent residents in the vicinity.
+Participation priority should be given to those residents living in closest proximity to the proposed Homeless Services Use.

+- Up to one resident of the city at-large who is appointed by the City Council to represent citywide interests in the Homeless Services Use approval process. - iii.
+Up to one staff person with subject matter expertise from the Parks and Community Services department of the City. - iv.
+Up to one staff person with subject matter expertise and local knowledge of the proposed site from the Bellevue Police department. - v.
+Up to one staff person with subject matter expertise from the Bellevue Fire department. - vi.
+Up to one individual designated by the school district with local knowledge of the enrollment area(s) where the Homeless Services Use is proposed to be located. - vii.
+Up to three representatives from businesses located within one-half mile (2,640 feet) of the proposed Homeless Services Use who will represent business interests in the vicinity.
+Participation priority should be given to those representatives of businesses located in closest proximity to the proposed Homeless Services Use. - viii.
+Up to one staff person from either a governmental, or nongovernmental organization (NGO), with subject matter expertise in the provision of shelter services in King County. - iv.
+One representative of the proposed Homeless Services Use Operator. - One representative of the agencies or organizations identified as a Provider for the proposed Homeless Services Use. - xi.
+One representative of the agencies or organizations identified as a Funder for the Homeless Services Use. - xii.
+Up to one representative of the population of individuals who has experienced homelessness in the past, or is currently experiencing homelessness, and is willing to serve on the GNA Advisory Committee.